wp-plugins/oik-css/readme.txt

 Use the [bw_geshi] shortcode for syntax highlighting of: CSS, HTML(5), JavaScript and jQuery, and PHP.

 Implemented as a lazy smart shortcode this code is dependent upon the oik base plugin.

+Use the [bw_autop] shortcode to partially re-enable WordPress's wpautop() logic.

+Use the experimental [bw_background] shortcode to display an attached image in the background.

 == Installation ==
 1. Upload the contents of the oik-css plugin to the `/wp-content/plugins/oik-css' directory